 When can I meet someone for one-to-one support?

 This will be decided between you and the person offering the support.
-The aim for individual support is usually to create a fixed regular time to meet where possible to increase the chances of commitment and make the arrangement easy for both you and the person offering the support.
+The aim for individual support is usually to create a fixed regular time to meet.
+This increases your chances of commitment and makes the arrangement easy for both you and the person offering the support.

 What is Support Space?

-Support Spaces are sessions facilitated by Senior Recovery Workers providing a range of co-produced activities and groups led by volunteers and members, peer support, access to counselling and individual therapies, recovery planning and goal setting and reviews, emotional and practical support, crisis support, help preparing for/support at appointments, subsidised meals, access to IT and special events and trips.
+Support Spaces are sessions facilitated by a Senior Recovery Worker, providing peer support, a range of co-produced activities and groups led by volunteers and members, access to counselling and individual therapies, recovery planning, goal setting and reviews, emotional and practical support, crisis support, help preparing for/support at appointments, subsidised meals, access to IT, special events and trips.

 What can Support Space help me achieve?

-In particular you may use the space to develop your sense of belonging, sense of control and purpose, physical health, confidence and self esteem, choice and self determination, whilst also supporting you to develop and deepen your understanding and ability to manage your mental health experiences.
+You may use the space to develop your sense of belonging, control and purpose, confidence, self esteem, and self determination.
+You can also expect to deepen your understanding of and ability to manage your mental health.

 What are Workshops?